home-assistant/home-assistant.io/source/_integrations/vera.markdown

 ### Sensor

-The `vera` platform allows you to get data from your [Vera](https://getvera.com/) sensors from within Home Assistant.
+The `vera` integration allows you to get data from your [Vera](https://getvera.com/) sensors from within Home Assistant.

 Please note that some vera sensors (such as _motion_ and _flood_  sensors) are _armable_ which means that vera will send alerts (email messages to txts) when they are _armed_ and change state.